cablelabs/docsis-ns3/README.md

     `$ patch -p1 -i contrib/docsis/patches/ns-3.34.patch`

-   This patch will eventually go away once the applications are upstreamed.
+   This patch will eventually go away once the application changes are upstreamed.

    If the patch does not apply cleanly, please open an issue on the GitHub tracker for the docsis-ns3 project.